digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 To match the package-name changes to the Ledger API, PQS has changed how packages are selected for queries.
-All queries that take a Daml identity in the form ``<package-id>:<module-name>:<template-name>`` now take a package-name in place of package-id.
-Note that this differs from the Ledger API in that the `#` prefix is not required for PQS, as PQS has dropped direct package-id queries.
+All queries that take a Daml identity in the form ``<package-id>:<module-name>:<template-name>`` now take a package name in place of package ID.
+Note that this differs from the Ledger API in that the `#` prefix is not required for PQS, as PQS has dropped direct package ID queries.
-Queries for package-names will return all versions of a given contract, alongside the package-version and package-id for each contract.
+Queries for package names return all versions of a given contract, alongside the package version and package ID for each contract.

 .. note::
-  If you still need to perform a query with an explicit package-id, you can either use a previous version of PQS, or add the following filter predicate to your query:
+  If you still need to perform a query with an explicit package ID, you can either use a previous version of PQS or add the following filter predicate to your query:
   ``SELECT \* FROM active('my_package:My.App:MyTemplate') WHERE package_id = 'my_package_id'``

 Given that PQS uses a document-oriented model for ledger content